pablosanjose/Quantica.jl/docs/src/tutorial/bandstructures.md

 ## Band metadata

 We can compute metadata associated to each vertex of a bandstructure.
-This is done with the `metadata` keyword of `bands`, which accepts a callable object `metadata = f` that implements the interface `f(xs..., eigen::Eigen, rng::UnitRange) -> data`.
-Here `xs..., ϵ` are the mesh coordinates of the vertex, `(ϵs, ψs) = eigen` is the full spectrum at point `xs`, and `rng` is a range of indices of `eigen`.

-This functionality is useful, for example, to compute the Berry curvature across a 2D bandstructure.
-The following example computes the Berry curvature of a gapped graphene model and colors the bands accordingly
+This is done with the `metadata` keyword of `bands`, which accepts a callable object of a `AbstractBandsMetadata` subtype.
+Currently we have `m = berry_curvature(h)` as a possible metadata object.
+It computes the (Abelian or non-Abelian) Berry curvature of the subbands of a 2D `h::AbstractHamiltonian` at given Bloch phases `φs` with `m(φs [, subband_indices])`.
+The following example computes the Abelian Berry curvature of a gapped graphene model and colors the bands accordingly
 ```julia
 julia> h = LP.honeycomb() |> onsite(0.5, sublats = :A) - onsite(0.5, sublats = :B) + hopping(1)
 Hamiltonian{Float64,2,2}: Hamiltonian on a 2D Lattice in 2D space